firoorg/solidity-BigNumber/README.md

 ## Introduction

-With the first release of Metropolis, and the precompiled contract allowing modular exponentiations for arbitrary-sized inputs,  we can now process big integer functions on the EVM, ie. values greater than a single EVM word (256 bits).
+With the release of Metropolis, and the precompiled contract allowing modular exponentiations for arbitrary-sized inputs,  we can now process big integer functions on the EVM, ie. values greater than a single EVM word (256 bits).
 These functions can be used as the building blocks for various cryptographic operations, for example in RSA signature verification, and ring-signature schemes.

 ## Overview
 Values in memory on the EVM are in 256 bit (32 byte) words - `BigNumber`s in this library are considered to be consecutive words in big-endian order (top to bottom: word `0` - word `n`).